Rate Plans and Rate Plan Charges

 2. Click Pricing Portal in the Products section.

-3. Click on the Price Models card.
+3. Click on the Price Models or Price Agreements card.

-5. Perform one of the following:
+6. Perform one of the following:

 • To add non-Rate Plan Charges, click Add Charges - OR - select Add Charges from the Actions drop-down.